-So far, we have proudly supported over 180 community projects and events with over $4 million in funding, to commemorate the role played by individual citizens or their community as a whole in Australia's First World War effort.
+So far, we have proudly supported over 180 community projects and events with over $4 million in funding, to commemorate the outstanding service and sacrifice of individuals or their community as a whole in Australia's military history.

 You can also: